-CSU further highlights that forecast skill in April has only modest success when evaluated in hindcast mode.
+CSU further highlights that forecast skill in June has moderate success when evaluated in hindcast mode.
 Forecast skill improves as the peak of hurricane season approaches.

 As always, a reminder that it only takes one significant landfalling storm to make a hurricane season notable from a humanitarian and financial perspective.